telerik/xamarin-forms-docs/installation-and-deployment/mac/getting-started-mac.md

 Make sure that your Xamarin.Forms packages are up to date.

-You can either use the [Xamarin Studio UI]({%slug getting-started-mac%}#update-packages-using-xamarin-studio-ui) to update all packages to the required versions, or you can do it [manually]({%slug getting-started-mac%}#update-packages-using-packagesconfig-files) by editing the *packages.config* file in each project.
+You can either use the [Visual Studio UI]({%slug getting-started-mac%}#update-packages-using-visual-studio-ui) to update all packages to the required versions, or you can do it [manually]({%slug getting-started-mac%}#update-packages-using-packagesconfig-files) by editing the *packages.config* file in each project.

-### Update packages using Xamarin Studio UI
+### Update packages using Visual Studio UI

->You have to make sure that you have the right version of Xamarin.Forms and all related packages.
+>You have to make sure that you have the right version of Xamarin and all related packages.

 To update specific package to the latest version, right-click on it and select "update":